-Unfortunately, standardized means of assessing whether or not a lake is 'over-fished', are unavailable.
-However, guidance from the Ministry of Natural Resources and Forestry (Challice, 2023) suggest that the lake can likely support current levels:
+Standardized means of assessing whether or not a lake is 'over-fished', are unavailable.
+However, guidance from the Ministry of Natural Resources (Challice, 2023) suggests that the lake can likely support current levels:

 "Overall, while angling effort has been relatively high (as noted in the presentation materials previously provided), the fish community indicators don't raise any urgent alarm bells, suggesting no additional waterbody-scale management actions be taken at this time on Dalrymple."